 My dad passed away in 1975, leaving a huge void in our lives.
 When Mom remarried a few years later we grew to love another man.
 My step-dad's personality and demeanor is very similar to my real father's ... and we immediately embraced him.
 That was over 25 years ago.

-Cal's dad was one of those who began WRVA 1140-radio.
-The history of all that can be found in my parents' house in Richmond and it is fascinating.
+My step-dad's father was one of those who began WRVA 1140-radio in Richmond.
+The history of all that can be found in my parents' house and it is fascinating.
 His dad also was one of the original group that pulled together the PBS station that is located in Chesterfield County off Robious Road.
 Much of the archived memorabilia for that and WRVA radio was given to the Valentine Museum in Richmond.

-My first memory of Cal was when he showed up at Mom's house one evening.
-Even though I was married and living away from home, I was at the house to mow the grass (I took care of much of that after my father passed away).
+My first memory of Cal was when he showed up at Mom's house one evening and, even though I was married and living away from home, I was at the house to mow the grass (I took care of much of that after my father passed away).
 I answered the front door in grass-stained shoes and met a friendly man who was there to pick up my mom to go out to dinner.
-The rest, as they say, is history....
-They clicked and married ... and my sisters and I gained four new siblings ... two boys and two girls including a Korean step-brother adopted as a baby by Cal and his first wife.
-Cal is still a significant part of our lives, and he and Mom are still perking along at the age of 80.
+The rest, as they say, is history.
+They married ... and my sisters and I gained four new siblings ... two brothers and two sisters including a Korean step-brother.
+My step-dad is still a significant part of our lives, and he and Mom are still perking along in their 80s.

 My husband ... is my best friend.
-We have been married 25 years, have two children, and we still can sit and talk for hours.
+We have been married for years, have two children, and can still sit and talk for hours.

-I want to remember him today because he has been such a good dad to our two children who are now 23 and 19.
-It was because of him that I was able to stay home and raise our kids in a way that is not often seen anymore.
-We educated them at home and sent them to college where our son graduated from JMU this year and our daughter is at BRCC.
+He has been a great dad to our two children who are now 25 and 21.
+It was because of him that I was able to stay home and raise our kids ... we educated them at home and sent them to college where our son graduated from James Madison University and our daughter currently attends BRCC.

 Over the years he played baseball in the front yard with the kids and swam with them and hiked with them.
-He passed along to them his love of working in the yard and gardening but, most of all, he passed along the need to be responsible citizens in this world and to work hard at whatever you choose to do.
+He passed along to them his love of yard work and gardening but, most of all, he passed along the need to be responsible citizens in this world and to work hard at whatever they choose to do.

 Happy Father's Day!